USS Alligator (1862): Operational history

 The ship headed downriver on the 29th and then was ordered to proceed to the Washington Navy Yard for more experimentation and testing.
 In August, Lt.
-Thomas O. Selfridge, Jr. was given command of Alligator and she was assigned a naval crew.
+Thomas O. Selfridge Jr. was given command of Alligator and she was assigned a naval crew.
 The tests proved unsatisfactory, and Selfridge pronounced "the enterprise ... a failure".

-On 3 July 1862, the Navy Yard replaced Alligator's oars with a hand-cranked screw propeller, thereby increasing her speed to about 4 kn.
-President Lincoln observed the submarine in operation on 18 March 1863.
+On July 3, 1862, the Navy Yard replaced Alligator's oars with a hand-cranked screw propeller, thereby increasing her speed to about 4 kn.
+President Lincoln observed the submarine in operation on March 18, 1863.

 About this time, Rear Admiral Samuel Francis du Pont, who had become interested in the submarine while in command of the Philadelphia Navy Yard early in the war, decided that Alligator might be useful in carrying out his plans to take Charleston, South Carolina, the birthplace of secession.
 Acting Master John F. Winchester, who then commanded Sumpter, was ordered to tow the submarine to Port Royal, South Carolina.
-The pair got underway on 31 March.
+The pair got underway on March 31.

-The next day, both encountered bad weather which, on 2 April, forced Sumpter to cut Alligator adrift off Cape Hatteras.
+The next day, both encountered bad weather which, on April 2, forced Sumpter to cut Alligator adrift off Cape Hatteras.
 She either immediately sank or drifted for a while before sinking, ending the career of the United States Navy's first submarine.
+An attempt to find it in 2005 was not successful.